evanharmon/in-mono/headspace/aws/aws-s3.md

 Names must be lowercase
 Universal Namespace (like DNS)

+## Features

 ## Limitations

 - 100 buckets by default
 - PUT limited to 0 Byte to 5GB
+- not block store, so does not support file append

 ## Invalid Bucket Names